wapc/wapc-js/README.md

 }
 ```

 ## FAQ

 ### ESLint warnings

 The included eslint plugin for typescript has some very good defaults but they can be a little much for every project.

 To disable them, add the warning ID to a `"rules"` property in `etc/.eslintrc.json`.
-For example, the warning *`Unexpected any.
-Specify a different type.eslint@typescript-eslint/no-explicit-any`* can be disabled with the following rule:
+For example, the warning _`Unexpected any.
+Specify a different type.eslint@typescript-eslint/no-explicit-any`_ can be disabled with the following rule:

 ```
 "rules": {
   "@typescript-eslint/no-explicit-any": 0
 },
 ```

+## Forks

+- [typescript-boilerplate-local-server](https://github.com/jsoverson/typescript-boilerplate-local-server) - adds a local HTTP server for testing libraries that rely on HTTP transactions.